-There are over 2,000 species of fleas that reside in the United States, but there is only one species of flea (Ctenocephalides felis, the “cat flea”) that tends to invade homes more often.
+There are over 2,000 species of fleas that reside in the United States, but there are only one species of flea (Ctenocephalides felis, the “cat flea”) that tend to invade homes more often.
 These tiny, parasitic pests depend on the blood of animals or humans to survive, though they do seem to prefer feeding on the blood of animals rather than humans.
 Warm-blooded mammals such as cats, humans, dogs, deer, and even other home-invading pests such as mice or rats are all common hosts for fleas.
 They infest homes when their host enters your property.
 Once fleas have gotten inside, they become a nightmare to get rid of, with female fleas capable of producing over a thousand eggs during their lifetime.
 If even a single flea finds its way into your home, that one flea can grow to one thousand in no time at all, growing the pest problem inside your home.

 Are fleas dangerous?

 While fleas are more of a problem for your pets, they can still present quite a problem for you.
 Flea bites may cause major skin irritations for you and your pets, which can become infected if scratched excessively.
 Additionally, fleas have been linked to the spread of tapeworm, which can be a serious health concern for your pets.

 Why do I have a flea problem?

 Fleas are often only thought of when pets such as cats or dogs are part of the family.
 However, you don’t have to be a pet owner to end up with a flea infestation on your property.
 Pets are definitely part of the reason some homeowners may end up with fleas, but your home can become infested if other warm-blooded pests have already invaded.
 Mice, rats, squirrels, and raccoons are capable of bringing parasites like fleas into your home, which can be confusing for homeowners without any pets.
 If you’re finding fleas on your property, but you don’t have any pets, this could be an indication of an existing pest problem on your property.